-Survivors of sexual assault, dating or domestic violence, and/or stalking may file a complaint with the Office of Judicial Affairs if the alleged perpetrator is a UCSB student.
+Survivors of sexual assault, dating or domestic violence, and/or stalking may file a complaint with the Office of Title IX Compliance.
 Proceedings will provide a prompt, fair, and impartial investigation and resolution.
 Investigations will be conducted by officials who receive annual training on issues related to domestic violence, dating violence, sexual assault, and stalking, and how to conduct an investigation and hearing process that protects the safety of survivors and promotes accountability.